MicrosoftLearning/mslearn-aspnet-api/Instructions/Labs/02-implement-http-operations.md

     * [Fruit web app code-behind project code](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-aspnet-api/main/Allfiles/Downloads/FruitWebApp-codebehind.zip)

-1. Launch **File Explorer** and navigate to the location the file was saved.
+1. Launch **File Explorer** and navigate to the location where you saved the file.

 1. Unzip the file into it's own folder.